andybalham/blog-source-code/blog-posts/eventbridge-automated-testing-with-cdk.md

 at [Source: (String)"{"source":["test.event-pattern"],"detail":{"lenderId":"LenderA"}}"; line: 1, column: 56] (Service: AmazonCloudWatchEvents; Status Code: 400; Error Code: InvalidEventPatternException; Request ID: 7ec85bb1-59fe-421b-92d5-f8ed1827d4fc; Proxy: null)
 ```

 I was impressed at the detail of the error message, clearly pinpointing the error of my ways.
 However, I felt it was a little late in the day to find out such an error.
 I would have rather caught such a thing earlier.
-Thankfully, it turns out there is a solution that I will go into later.
+Thankfully, it turns out there is a way to do this that I will go into later.

-Amending the pattern as follows allowed the deployment to succeed.
+At the time, however, I amending the pattern as follows and that allowed the deployment to succeed.

 ```TypeScript
 static readonly EqualTestEventPattern = {